sqlxpert/stay-stopped-aws-rds-aurora/README.md

 - A concurrency limit, to prevent exhaustion of available Lambda resources.

-- Readable IAM policies, formatted as CloudFormation YAML rather than JSON, and broken down into discrete statements by service, resource or principal.
+- Readable Identity and Access Management policies, formatted as CloudFormation YAML rather than JSON, and broken down into discrete statements by service, resource or principal.

 ### Security Steps You Can Take